jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

 (You do not necessarily have to use it in the final analysis, only engineer and test it.)
 In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.
 [relevant rubric items: “create new features”, “properly scale features”, “intelligently select feature”]*

 Both univariate feature selection and engineering were performed and used in tested when creating the final model.
-Feature scaling was also utilized as there were a number of outliers which could screw the results but due to the validity of the data, these point could not be removed.
+Feature scaling was also utilized as there were a number of outliers which could screw the results (be used as a primary predictor) but due to the validity of the data, these points could not be removed.
 However, performance was tested with and without feature scaling as a reassurance to the process.

 ### Feature Selection

+Feature selection was performed by SelectKBest.
 The final features utilized in the model are:
 * salary
 * total_payments
 * bonus
 * total_stock_value
 * exercised_stock_options
-* shared_receipt_with_poi
-* to_poi_fraction
+* deferred_income

 ### Feature Engineering
 Three features were engineered for testing of the model.
-Only one was determined of substantially useful enough for during tuning.
-The engineered features are:
+A number of tests showed only "to_poi_fraction" was substantially useful enough during tuning.
+However, in the final model none of the engineered featured were utilized.

 * to_poi_fraction - a fraction of the total 'to' emails that were sent to a POI
 * from_poi_fraction - a fraction of the total 'from' emails that were received from a POI